nardocesar/deel-frontend-test/questions.md

 ## 6. Give 3 examples of the HOC pattern.

-Three examples of the Higher Order Component (HOC) pattern are:
+Three examples of the Higher Order Component (HOC):

 WithAuth: An HOC that adds authentication to a component.
 The HOC would check if the user is authenticated and either render the component or redirect to the login page.

 WithTheme: An HOC that adds a theme to a component.
 The HOC would pass down a theme object as a prop to the component, allowing it to use the theme's styles.